-I already posted several article about electrical substation.
-If this is first time for you then read my previous post and you will how to setup an indoor and outdoor electrical substation and many more.
+I already posted several articles about electrical substation.
+If this is the first time for you then read my previous post and you will how to set up an indoor and outdoor electrical substation and many more.

-In this post I am going to discus about the magnetic and electric field effect in an electrical substation and where it comes.
+In this post, I am going to discuss the magnetic and electric field effect in an electrical substation and where it comes.
 So let’s go.

-We all know that an electrical substation usually has powerful magnetic and electric field.
-This electric and magnetic field use to create by the incoming and outgoing transmission and distribution line which enter the electrical substation.
+We all know that an electrical substation usually has a powerful magnetic and electric field.
+This electric and magnetic field used to create by the incoming and outgoing transmission and distribution line which enters the electrical substation.

 The sharpness of that kind of fields is always different between the equipment inside and outside.
-Now if the distance increases then the field intensity will decreases.
+Now if the distance increases then the field intensity will decrease.

 When you are making an electrical substation, no matter where it is, you have to calculate the intensity of electric and magnetic field and this is the only way that you can save the ordinary people for this effect.